k-nana-k/RaiseTech-AWS-kadairep/README.md

 # RaiseTech-AWS-kadairep
-This repository is for assignments at RaiseTech .
+This repository is for RaiseTech assignments

 ## 課題02